Summer 2013 Serve Illinois Newsletter (PDF, 2.1 MB)

 Serve Illinois' Mission

-The mission of the Serve Illinois Commission is to improve Illinois communities by supporting and enhancing traditional volunteerism and community service and the administration of the AmeriCorps program.”
+The mission of the Serve Illinois Commission is to improve communities by enhancing volunteerism and instilling an ethic of service throughout the state.

-To be added to the mailing list, please e-mail DHS.ServeIllinois@Illinois.gov.
+To be added to the mailing list, please e-mail us.

 Return to Top